hamthoi/NIRScanner-Python/README.md

 pip install numpy pandas scipy pillow requests
 ```

-If you are using Python 3.11.2 (Raspberry Pi 3B):
+We use 3.11.2 (Raspberry Pi 3B), if you're not sure:

 - Run the `check_python_version.py` script to verify your Python ABI information before using prebuilt binaries: